House of Orange-Nassau: Coats of Arms

 The gallery below show the coats of arms used by members of the house of Orange-Nassau.
 Their growing complexity and use of crowns shows how arms are used to reflect the growing political position and royal aspirations of the family.
-A much more complete armorial is given at the Armorial of the House of Nassau, and another one at Wapen van Nassau, Tak van Otto at the Dutch Wikipedia.

 The ancestral coat of arms of the Ottonian line of the house of Nassau is shown right.
 Their distant cousins of the Walramian line added a red coronet to distinguish them.
 There is no specific documentation in the literature on the origin of the arms.
 The lion was always a popular noble symbol, originating as a symbol of nobility, power, and royal aspirations in western culture going all the way back to Hercules.
 The lion was also heavily used as a heraldic symbol in border territories and neighbouring countries of the Holy Roman Empire and France.
 It was in all likelihood a way of showing independence from the Holy Roman Emperor, who used an eagle in his personal arms and the King of France, who used the famous Fleur-de-lis.
 The lion was so heavily used in the Netherlands for various provinces and families (see Leo Belgicus) that it became the national arms of the Dutch Republic, its successor Kingdom of the Netherlands, Belgium, and Luxembourg.
 Blue, because of its nearness to purple, which in the northern climes tended to fade (red was the other choice), was also a popular color for those with royal aspirations.
 The billets could have been anything from blocks of wood to abstractions of the reenforcements holding the shield together.
 The fact that these were arms were very similar to those of the counts of Burgundy (Franche-Comté) did not seem to cause too much confusion.